- Quick acceleration

 While the top Turbo S models are arguably worth it from a performance standpoint alone, what you get at the base end of the lineup isn't shabby at all.
 Base V-6 Cayenne models offer a respectable base set of features--nearly complete, in fact, with all of the luxury, connectivity, technology, and comfort features you'd expect.
 Bluetooth, iPod/USB, and more are all standard.

 This Sport Chrono package also adds an analog and digital timer located at the center of the dash, keeping the driver updated with information such as the total driving time, lap distance covered so far and individual lap times.
 It also shows latitudinal and longitudinal acceleration via the TFT display in the instrument cluster.

 Available options, some of which are standard on the top-end Cayenne Turbo, include ParkAssist with rearview camera, an electric slide/tilt moonroof, dual-screen rear-seat entertainment system, and both Bose and Burmester audio systems.
 The Burmester in particular is an auditory feast.

 The optional Adaptive Cruise Control system can maintain following distances at speeds between 20 and 100 mph, and it will prime the braking system when needed and even stop.
 A quick press of the accelerator will reactivate the system.

-Base Cayenne V-6 models with the standard manual transmission rate at 15 mpg city and 22 mpg highway according to the EPA.
+Base Cayenne V-6 models with the standard manual transmission rate at 15 mpg city and 22 mpg highway.
 The optional eight-speed automatic improves the score to 16/23 mpg, for a combined rating of 19 mpg.

-The Cayenne S slots between the two despite the extra 100 horsepower, rating 16 mpg city, 22 mpg highway, and 18 mpg combined.
-The Turbo's massive 500 horsepower output is only marginally thirstier, getting a 15/22 mpg rating for 17 mpg combined.
+With the Cayenne S you get an extra 100 horsepower, yet still rates at 16 mpg city, 22 mpg highway, and 18 mpg combined.
+The Turbo's massive 500 horsepower output is only marginally thirstier.